aexol-studio/deenruv/docs/docs/guides/developer-guide/custom-fields/index.md

                 name: 'shippingType',
                 type: 'string',
                 // highlight-start
                 // You can also use an array of permissions,
                 // and the user must have at least one of the permissions
                 // to access the field.
-                requiresPermission: [
+                requiresPermission: [Permission.SuperAdmin, Permission.ReadShippingMethod],
-                    Permission.SuperAdmin,
-                    Permission.ReadShippingMethod,
-                ],
                 // highlight-end
             },
-        ]
-    }
+        ],
+    },
 };
 ```